-IPART's finding is that for the purposes of calculating the allowance for a return on assets, a real pre-tax WACC of 6.5 per cent will be applied.
-This finding reflects IPART's view that an appropriate rate of return is in the range of 5.7 per cent to 7.5 per cent.
+IPART's finding is that for the purposes of calculating the allowance for a return on assets, a real pre-tax WACC of 7.0 per cent will be applied.
+This finding reflects IPART's view that an appropriate rate of return is in the range of 5.9 per cent to 8.6 per cent.
 A range has been constructed in recognition of the uncertainty of calculating the WACC, particularly the market risk premium, debt margin, equity beta and the dividend imputation factor.
-The midpoint has been selected for the final decision.171
+The point estimate has been selected after balancing the requirements of Section 15 of the IPART Act.

-IPART notes that it has been suggested that it may not be appropriate to apply a rate of return to the RAB of assets owned by rate payers, such as the water assets of Gosford and Wyong Council.
-At the public hearing172, IPART indicated that it invariably makes an allowance for the full cost of capital to apply to the RAB in its regulatory decisions and would likely apply this approach in this decision.
+IPART has noted that the Councils have both recommended applying a lower rate of return than that determined for Sydney Water in the 2008 determination.
+At the Public Hearing151, IPART indicated that it invariably makes an allowance for the full cost of capital to apply to the RAB in its regulatory decisions and would likely apply this approach in this decision.

+IPART will maintain its approach of applying the weighted average cost of capital of a benchmark Australian water utility to the RAB.
 In undertaking its price determinations IPART gives consideration to policies adopted at a national level and agreed to by relevant states and territories.
-The first intergovernmental water reform framework was endorsed by the Council of Australian Government (COAG) in 1994.
-More recently, the Commonwealth Government released the National Water Initiative that refreshes the 1994 COAG agreement and provides guidance for, amongst other things, water pricing reform throughout Australia.
+The first intergovernmental water reform framework was endorsed by CoAG in 1994.
+More recently, the Commonwealth Government released the National Water Initiative that refreshes the 1994 CoAG agreement and provides guidance for, amongst other things, water pricing reform throughout Australia.
 A key theme in both these documents is to set water prices to achieve full cost recovery.
 IPART considers that the inclusion of a WACC reflective of the cost of capital to a benchmark Australian water utility is a requirement for this objective.
 The opportunity cost of the assets used in supplying water and sanitation services includes a rate of return.
-To exclude these costs would result in an underpricing of the scarce resource and promote over-consumption of water.
-IPART recognises that the Councils may wish to pass on to residents and ratepayers the benefits of the Council's ownership of these assets, but this can be better done through mechanisms other than the under-pricing of water.
+To exclude these costs would result in an underpricing of the scarce resource and promote overconsumption of water.
+IPART agrees with the Councils and other stakeholders that the impact of price increases to low income consumers should be mitigated.
+However, impacts to customers are more appropriately managed using transparent mechanisms such as pensioner rebates and payment assistance schemes as discussed by NCOSS152.
+IPART also recognises that the Councils may wish to pass on to residents and ratepayers the benefits of their ownership of these assets.
+But this can be better done through mechanisms other than the under-pricing of water.